Bulgaria

 Accommodation & Meals

 Accommodation: Accommodation will be at the archaeological base part of the National Archaeological Reserve - Deultum, which is located 22 km from Burgas.
-It has comfortable ensuite rooms with two to three beds.
-Free use of wi-fi, washing machine, and kitchen.
+It has comfortable en-suite rooms with two to three beds and A/C. Free use of wifi, washing machine, and kitchen.
 Bed linen and towels are provided.
-Wi-Fi is available on the first floor of the lobby area.

 Meals:

-Daily breakfast, lunch and dinners are covered by the reimbursement payment.
-Lunch and dinners are served in a nearby tavern.
+Daily breakfast, lunch and dinner are covered by the reimbursement payment.
+Lunch and dinner are served in a nearby tavern.
 Food variety is represented by typical Balkan dishes combining fresh vegetables, dairy and meat.
 Vegetarian options are also available.

 Free Time & Trips

-Free time: Leisure activities during the free time as swimming, sunbathing, walking, etc. can be facilitated by organizers.
+Free time: Leisure activities during free time, such as swimming, sunbathing, walking, etc., can be facilitated by organizers.

 Extra trips and excursions: BHFS participants could take advantage of their stay in the Balkans and take trips to some worth-seeing historical sites and towns nearby.
 BHFS encourages participants in the current project to visit after the field school: